Aggregate – the performance/achievement of the total population of learners participating in an assessment.

 Equitable Multi-Level System of Supports – systematically providing differing levels of intensity of supports (interventions/additional challenges, collaborative structures, monitoring of learner progress) based upon learner responsiveness to instruction and intervention.

-Equity – Educational equity means that every student has access to the resources and educational rigor they need at the right moment in their education, across race, gender, ethnicity, language, disability, sexual orientation, family background, and/or family income.
+Equity – Educational equity means that every student has access to the resources and educational rigor they need at the right moment in their education, across race, gender, ethnicity, language, ability, sexual orientation, family background, and/or family income.

 Growth Mindset – the belief that intelligence is fluid and develops over time.
 In contrast, a fixed mindset is the belief that intelligence is an inborn trait that does not change.